meegpipe/meegpipe/README.md

 ### Inkscape

 [Inkscape][inkscape] is required for generating the thumbnail images that are embedded in the data processing reports.
+To install on Linux run:

+    sudo yum install inkscape

+or

+    sudo apt-get install inkscape

+For Windows and Mac OS X you can use the installation packages available at [Inkscape's web page][inkscape].

 [inkscape]: http://en.dev.inkscape.org/download/
 [pygments]: http://pygments.org/